NFL on CBS

 The NFL on CBS is an American television sports presentation show broadcast by CBS.
-It aired from September 30, 1956 to January 23, 1994.
-The show returned on September 6, 1998.
-The branding is used for the presentation of the National Football League (NFL).
-From 2014 to 2017, CBS also broadcast Thursday Night Football games during the first half of the NFL season, through a production partnership with NFL Network.
+It aired from September 30, 1956, to January 23, 1994.
+The show returned since September 6, 1998.
+It consists of branding used for the presentation of National Football League (NFL) games.

+From 2014 to 2017, CBS also broadcast Thursday Night Football games during the first half of the NFL season, through a production partnership with NFL Network and steaming on Paramount+.

 History

 CBS' coverage began on September 30, 1956 (the first regular season broadcast was a game between the visiting Washington Redskins against the Pittsburgh Steelers), before the 1970 AFL–NFL merger.
 Prior to 1968, CBS had an assigned crew for each NFL team.
 As a result, CBS became the first network to broadcast some NFL regular season games to selected television markets across the country.
 From 1970 until the end of the 1993 season, when Fox won the broadcast television contract to that particular conference, CBS aired NFL games from the National Football Conference.
 Since 1975, game coverage has been preceded by pre-game show The NFL Today, which features game previews, extensive analysis and interviews.